Jeremiah33-3/C-and-Computer-Organisation/Computer_Organisation.md

     - prefix 8"b, h"h, h"d

 **Base-R to Decimal Conversion**
-- subfix is important -> indicates base -> multiple each number according to the powers of 2 -> demical number
+- subfix is important -> indicates base -> multiple each number according to the powers of R -> demical number

 **Decimal to Binary Conversion**
 - for whole numbers: repeated division by 2 method